-Students on GPA requirement probation are ineligible to participate in intercollegiate athletic competition, university sponsored public relations groups, or other groups that represent the University to the public.
+Students on GPA requirement probation are ineligible to participate in university sponsored public relations groups or other groups that represent the University to the public.
 Students on GPA requirement probation are ineligible to hold any appointed or elected office with student government or organizations.

+GRADUATION HONORS

-GRADUATION HONORS OCU AGS Honor Graduate
+OCU AGS Honor Graduate